Prof D Chu

 The aims of the course are to:

-- introduce the student to the theory, and design of MOS Field-Effect Transistors (MOSFETs), based on both single crystal and thin-film materials.
+- introduce the student to the theory, and design of MOS Field-Effect Transistors (MOSFETs) and thin film transistors (TFTs), based on both single crystal and thin-film materials.

 As specific objectives, by the end of the course students should be able to:

 - correlate material properties and conduction mechanisms with the MOSFET electrical characteristics, for single crystal, amorphous and polycrystalline thin film devices (TFTs).